AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2024-12-11-All-projects-to-do-list.md

 - Results
 - Discussion

 ## Oyster 2024 Stress Hardening
 **Data collection and analysis**

 - Goose Point
 	- Measure size of June 2024 oysters prior to outplant from images
 	- Measure size of December 2024 oysters from images
 	- Analyze growth rates from June to September to December
-	- Analyze and plot temperature data and send to Goose Point manager
 	- Analyze survival data from June to September to December time points

 - Westcott
-	- Conduct December assessment with Grace at Westcott farm for growth and survival
+	- ~~Conduct December assessment with Grace at Westcott farm for growth and survival~~
-	- Help Grace analyze growth and survival data from Westcott
+	- Analyze growth and survival data from Westcott 12/17/2024 assessment (Grace in progress)

 - Point Whitney
 	- Conduct spring assessment of siblings outplanted at Point Whitney
 	- Consolidate and clean oysters at Point Whitney and move broodstock from Point Whitney to UW
 	- Clean and inventory supplies
 	- Transfer HUDLs to other facilities if we decide not to keep them
 	- Move 2024 USDA seed out of heath trays and into larger cages or upwellers when they outgrow the current trays
+	- Analyze temperature data from December 2024 logger download

 - Story board potential manuscripts and decide on timeline for continuing assessments of oysters at all sites
 - Record methods for all efforts
 - Organize GitHub repository